Kidney Pain vs. Back Pain: Symptoms, Causes, and Treatment

 • Straining a muscle or ligament due to overstretching, lifting too much, or lifting with incorrect techniques

-• Poor posture Standing or sitting for extended periods of time
+• Poor posture while standing or sitting for extended periods of time

 • Muscle spasms and tension